 In the case of equity instruments, there is evidence that these have been impaired when, after their initial recognition, an event or series of events occur involving that their book value is not going to be recovered, because of a significant or long-lasting reduction in their fair value.
-As of 31 December 2020 and 2019, no impairment for this concept has been registered.
+As of 31 December 2020 and 2019, the Mutual Society has not registered any impairment for this concept.